webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 Proxy is used in order to prevent scraper of being blocked by the target site or to access the site from a non-restricted location.
 By the default, the proxy uses IP addresses located in the US.
 Other location IP addresses can be requested by contacting support.
-Scale plan users can integrate third party proxy providers and configure proxy locations as needed.
+Additional residential proxy locations can be seen by expanding the proxy dropdown.

 When the proxy is enabled, the scraper will rotate IP addresses every 5 minutes.
 If the page fails to load with proxy enabled, scraper changes the IP address and retries to scrape the page.